58th Division (Imperial Japanese Army): Action

 Immediately after being formed in Hankou, the 58th Division was transferred to Yingcheng and continued at first to perform the security duties of the 18th Independent Mixed Brigade.

 In May 1943, the 58th Division participated in the inconclusive Battle of West Hubei, helping to temporarily secure the Yichang - Wuhan riverway.

 The 58th Division participated in Operation Ichi-Go from May 1944, operating around Hengyang between 20 July and 8 August 1944 and later around Guilin.
 As the Japanese forces achieved a breakthrough, the division was assigned to the Eleventh Army headquarters in Liuzhou for garrison duty.
 In this role it bordered the sectors covered by the 3rd Division to its south and 13th Division to its west.

-The 58th Division was subordinated directly to the China Expeditionary Army and ordered to retreat 1 April 1945 following the start of the Battle of Okinawa.
+The 58th Division was subordinated directly to the China Expeditionary Army and ordered to retreat on 1 April 1945 following the start of the Battle of Okinawa.
 On 18 April 1945 the Chinese forces in Guanxi began attacking the 58th Division as it retreated to Nanjing, leading to increasing losses.

-The 94th Independent Infantry Battalion, garrisoning an area 30 km north-north-east of Liuzhou was temporarily attached to the 3rd Division, arriving at Nanning 13 April 1945.
-The battalion was returned to 58th Division on 26 May 1945 in Binyang County.
+The 94th Independent Infantry Battalion, garrisoning an area 30 km north-north-east of Liuzhou, was temporarily attached to the 3rd Division, arriving at Nanning on 13 April 1945.
+The battalion was returned to the 58th Division on 26 May 1945 in Binyang County.
 The flanking 13th Division started to retreat on 27 May 1945, and Liuzhou was finally abandoned by the 58th Division on 19 June 1945.
-The 106th Independent Infantry Battalion of the 58th division' became the rear guard of the Eleventh Army, and left Luzhai County on 4 July 1945.
+The 106th Independent Infantry Battalion of the 58th division became the rear guard of the Eleventh Army and left Luzhai County on 4 July 1945.
 The fighting with the pursuing Chinese ceased after the surrender of Japan on 15 August 1945.